 Apollo Program

-The Apollo program (1966-1972), also known as Project Apollo, was the third United States human spaceflight program (the first two were the Project Mercury, between 1958 and 1963 and the Project Gemini, between 1961 and 1966) carried out by the National Aeronautics and Space Administration (NASA), which accomplished landing the first humans on the Moon from 1969 to 1972.
-The first manned flight of Apollo was in 1968.
+It was the third United States human spaceflight program (the first two were Project Mercury, between 1958 and 1963, and Project Gemini, between 1961 and 1966) carried out by the National Aeronautics and Space Administration (NASA), which accomplished landing the first humans on the Moon from 1969 to 1972.
+The first crewed flight of the Apollo Program was in 1968.

 List of Apollo Program missions